jbok4/jbok4.github.io/_posts/2016-09-15-form_for_and_form_tag_for_dummies.markdown

 You'll notice that the HTML contains an input element with type hidden.
 This input is important, because the form cannot be successfully submitted without it.
 The hidden input element with the name utf8 enforces browsers to properly respect your form's character encoding and is generated for all forms whether their action is "GET" or "POST".

-**form_for**, is the high-powered alternative to form_tag.
+**form_for**, is the high-powered alternative to **form_tag**.
 The biggest difference between these two helpers is that **form_for creates a form specifically for a model object.**  If a model object (like for example Post) has many attributes to edit then we would be repeating the name of the edited object many times.
 What we want to do is somehow bind a form to a model object, which is exactly what form_for does.

 Form_for is full of convenient features: